Go to home page

 Why repetition, effort, and visible progress strengthen a child’s capacity to stay with challenge.

-Why confidence grows through process, not praise
+Why confidence grows through process

 How intentional physical education builds confidence through perseverance and long-term resilience.